| Home

 who was at the time being held in semi-captivity.
 The young Dee

-drew up Elizabeth's chart and reportedly made the grave error in
+drew up Elizabeth's chart and then reportedly made a grave error

-judgment of sharing with Elizabeth the differences between the two
+in judgment by sharing with Elizabeth the differences between

 Loose